Fundamentals of Nuclear Safety

 Online

-Online courses consist of four live and interactive modules with the trainer.
+Online courses consist of five live and interactive modules with the trainer, each lasting three hours.
 There will also be some work to complete independently before the course and between the live sessions.
 More details will be provided after you have registered.

 Face-to-face